 Different Types of Shun Knives

 Today, knives come in all shapes, sizes, styles, and materials.
 Gone are the days when the line was clear between brands and models.
-Nowadays, it’s more of a chaotic, a hard-to-understand market.
+Nowadays, it’s more of a chaotic, hard-to-understand market.
 Even within the collection of the same brand, you may find different types of cutlery pieces, which is the case for Shun, whose catalog includes a wide array of models.
 So, which are the different types of Shun knives?

 Single Knives Vs. Knife Sets